Non-Hermitian Aharonov-Bohm Cage in Bosonic Bogoliubov-de Gennes Systems: Degeneracy type of the DFB

-The collection of states $\{\ket{e_1}, \cdots \ket{e_l}\}$ forms a cyclic space with dimension $l$, which is the basis of the diagonal block~\eqref{eq-diagonal block}, and the minimal polynomial of $\ket{e_1}$ is the same as the minimal polynomial~\eqref{eq-minipoly} of $\tilde{H}$.
-Therefore, the local range of excitation $\ket{e_1}$ can be $l$ and the local range of the AB cage can take its upper bound, i.e., the order of minimal polynomial.
+with undetermined coefficients $c_n$.
+From another perspective, Eq.~\eqref{eq-minipoly} is satisfied for arbitrary excitation.
+Consequently, the order $l$ should be the upper bound of the local range.
+In fact, the local range of the AB cage can always take its upper bound, i.e., the order of minimal polynomial, as proved in the Appendix~\ref{Appendix-C}.

+Although under different parameters, the minimal polynomial may take different forms, we can find an annihilating polynomial (e.g. the characteristic polynomial of $\tilde{H}$), which is the multiple of the minimal polynomial~\cite{garcia2017second} across the complete parameter space of non-Hermitian AB cage.
+Given that each unit cell contains four degrees of freedom, the system can have at most four distinct flat bands.
+The order of the minimal polynomial of $\tilde{H}$ or the local range of AB cage thus cannot exceed $4$ (the number of eigenvalues), and such annihilating polynomial must have a degree no less than $4$.
+Using the transfer matrix, we can obtain different orders $\tilde{H}^n$, as detailed in the Appendix~\ref{Appendix-D}.
+A combination of $\tilde{H}^n$ up to the fourth degree yields the annihilating polynomial